-Seafair Notebook: U-1 Delta/RealTrac retooling team during national title defense
+Seafair notebook: U-1 Delta/RealTrac retooling team during national title defense

-The U-1 Deltra/RealTrac hasn’t mounted much of a defense of its unlimited hydroplane national title.
+The U-1 Delta/RealTrac hasn’t mounted much of a defense of its unlimited hydroplane national title.

-The U-1 Jones Racing team won its first national title last year, but it wasn’t at the season-opening race in Guntersville, Ala.
+The U-1 Jones Racing team won its first national title last year, but it wasn’t at the season-opening race this year in Guntersville, Ala.
 And it hasn’t won a final all season.

 And that’s not unexpected.